Why AI Phone Ordering Breaks on Real Restaurant Menus

 The first version of a deployment should not be treated as final.
 AI Voice HQ launches quickly, then actively monitors real calls during the first month and tunes behavior around the restaurant's menu, tone, handoff rules, and edge cases.

-When historical recordings are available, they can help the system learn the restaurant's real call patterns before and during launch.
+When past call examples are available, they can help tailor the setup to the restaurant's real call patterns before launch.